DhinushikaAbrew/e19-3yp-3d-led-cube-holographical-display/README.md

 ## Start Using

 - Our user manual can be found here.
-It will guide through the entire process of using the cube with integrated social media community.
+It will guide through the entire process of using the cube with integrated social media community and the web platform.

 ## Getting Started with Development